climate-action-kits/pxt-fwd-edu/gr3-forcewind-modify.md

     fwdMotors.leftServo.fwdSetSpeed(-50)
 })
 ```

 ## Challenge Step 2
 Now we need to tell the code when we want this to happen, this is called Input.
 Click  ``||fwdSensors:Sensors||`` drag and drop ``||fwdSensors:on dial1 turned difference||`` into the workspace.

 ~hint Why did we do that?
-- This is the bock that is going to trigger turning the Wind turbine.
+- This is the block that is going to trigger the turning of the Wind turbine.
 - hint~

 ## Challenge Step 3